Mervin50/Excel_Fitness_Equipment_Sales-Analysis/README.md

 2) Steel Power and Titan Training do not overlap on Treadmill → opportunity to expand.

 # Sheet3: YOY_Profit_Growth_Trend

 <img width="772" height="273" alt="White Minimalist Corporate Personal Profile LinkedIn Banner" src="https://github.com/user-attachments/assets/cdf07c24-cb1b-489c-b353-4fa6fee7601c" />

-Steps:

-1) Started with monthly profit data.

-2) Calculated YOY % change for each Brand by comparing each year’s total profit to the previous year.

-3) Summarized results in a pivot table to easily see year-over-year growth trends by Supplier and Brand.

 Insights: